 So before you get here, you should make a few visits to the market in your neighborhood, and practice your negotiating skills, as training is absolutely necessary.

-The streets of Kuta are filled with all kinds of kiosks, shops and stalls where you can find everything from clothes, jewellery, cosmetics (most often copies of famous and trendy brands), art objects, essential oils, soaps, candles, but also dream catchers, some decorations with different shapes and colors that, according to the legend, protect you against unpleasant dreams.
+The streets of Kuta are filled with all kinds of kiosks, shops and stalls where you can find everything from clothes, jewelry, cosmetics (most often copies of famous and trendy brands), art objects, essential oils, soaps, candles, but also dream catchers, some decorations with different shapes and colors that, according to the legend, protect you against unpleasant dreams.

 The Balinese are extremely skilled in wood sculpture and the making of extremely complicated but particularly beautiful works of art, and I assure you that you will seriously think about decorating your entire home with objects found on the island.
 S